Y0Coss/docs-fork/pages/public_cloud/compute/save_an_instance/guide.en-gb.md

 >> >
 >> > Two types of backup are available: local and distant.
 >> >
->> > The remote backup option also generates a local backup, billed separately and not deleted automatically.
+>> > A local backup is stored in the same region as your instance.
 >> >
->> > It is recommended that you keep this backup local, because if you recreate an instance in the same region, restoration will be significantly faster.
-This practice optimizes recovery times and performance.
+>> > A distant backup automatically creates a copy of the local backup in a different region of your choice.
+>> >
+>> > Each backup is billed separately — the distant backup will be charged based on the storage pricing of the selected remote region.
 >> >
 >>
 >> /// details | Local backup